 First, though, you’ll want to determine the overarching light and shadow and figure out what the warm and cool relationship is before proceeding from there in order to keep it consistent across whatever artwork you're creating.

 Now that we’ve covered seeing color, what about mixing color?
 How do we get on the palette and match these colors that we're seeing?

+To mix a full spectrum of colors on your palette, three primary colors aren’t enough.
 For example, mixing a warm red and a warm blue is not going to make purple; it's going to make brown.
-That’s why three primary colors aren't enough.

 We actually need six colors, a warm and a cool version of each.
 This is going to give us the majority of the colors that we need in order to recreate the colors that are around us.